chef/automate/components/docs-chef-io/content/automate/managed_services.md

 ssh -i ~/.ssh/your-key.pem ec2-user@your-ec2-instance-public-ip -N -L 9200:vpc-domain-name.region.es.amazonaws.com:443
 ```

-This command creates an SSH tunnel that forwards requests to https://localhost:9200 to your OpenSearch Service domain through the EC2 instance.
-Specifying port 9200 in the command simulates a local OpenSearch install, but use whichever port you'd like.
-OpenSearch Service only accepts connections over port 80 (HTTP) or 443 (HTTPS).
+The above command creates an SSH tunnel that forwards requests to `https://localhost:9200` to your OpenSearch Service domain through the EC2 instance.
+Specifying port `9200` in the command simulates a local OpenSearch install, but you can any port.
+OpenSearch Service only accepts connections over port `80 (HTTP)` or `443 (HTTPS)`.

 The command provides no feedback and runs indefinitely.
-To stop it, press Ctrl + C.
+Select *Ctrl + C* to stop the command.

-Navigate to https://localhost:9200/\_dashboards/ in your web browser.
-You might need to acknowledge a security exception.
+Navigate to `https://localhost:9200/\_dashboards/` in your web browser.
+To navigate, acknowledge a security exception.

-Alternately, you can send requests to https://localhost:9200 using curl, Postman, or your favorite programming language. {{< /note >}}
+Alternately, you can send requests to `https://localhost:9200` using curl, Postman, or any programming language. {{< /note >}}

 ## Chef Automate Backup from Embedded PostgreSQL/OpenSearch and restore to External AWS PostgreSQL/OpenSearch

-If you are currently using standalone Chef Automate with internal automate postgresql and opensearch and wants to switch over to AWS managed PostgreSQL RDS/OpenSearch services then refer to following steps:
+This section will let you switch over to an AWS managed PostgreSQL RDS/OpenSearch services.
+The steps are applicable only if you are currently using standalone Chef Automate with internal automate PostgreSQL and OpenSearch.

-The following steps assumes that you already have Chef Automate setup running with embedded PostgreSQL/OpenSearch services and S3 backup configuration.
+If you already have Chef Automate setup running with embedded PostgreSQL/OpenSearch services and S3 backup configuration, follow the step below:

-Before switching to external AWS PostgreSQL RDS/OpenSearch services, please take s3 backup by following below steps:
+Before switching to external AWS PostgreSQL RDS/OpenSearch services, take s3 backup by following the below steps:

 ### Create a Backup

-Make a backup with the [`backup create`]({{< ref "cli_chef_automate/#chef-automate-backup-create" >}}) command:
+Make a backup with the [backup create]({{< ref "cli_chef_automate/#chef-automate-backup-create" >}}) command:

 ```shell
 chef-automate backup create
 ```

 The output shows the backup progress for each service.
 A successful backup displays a success message containing the timestamp of the backup:

 ```shell
 Success: Created backup 20180518010336